OpenTrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 Push Out After Dispense
 -----------------------

 Dispensing all liquid from the tip usually requires an additional volume of air to ensure no droplets remain.
 In a push out after dispense, the pipette dispenses all liquid by returning the plunger to its aspirate start position.
-Then, without without stopping, the plunger moves further down to dispense the additional push out volume.
+Then, without stopping, the plunger moves further down to dispense the additional push out volume.

 Use the optional ``push_out`` parameter of ``dispense()`` for applications that require moving the pipette plunger lower than the default, without performing a full :ref:`blow out <blow-out>`.